Analysis | This Is Bad, But It’s Not Looking Like the Depression

 Length of unemployment

 The longer joblessness lasts, the more damage it does.
 Many economists expect the unemployment rate to fall quickly as the economy reopens.
-According to BLS data, 78% of the unemployed in April were considered to be on temporary layoff, versus a pre-recession average of 13%.
-On the other hand, that 78% figure is inflated by a change in the BLS’s methodology.
+According to BLS data, 73% of the unemployed in May were considered to be on temporary layoff, down from 78% in April but up from a pre-recession average of 13%.
+On the other hand, that 73% figure is inflated by a change in the BLS’s methodology.
 Usually layoffs are considered temporarily only if a person has been given a return date or expects to be recalled within six months.
 The BLS said in a note accompanying the April jobs report that “in light of the uncertainty of circumstances related to the pandemic” it decided to call all coronavirus-related layoffs temporary even if the person didn’t know when he or she was returning.

 Wages and prices